 Q: How do I evaluate and compare proposals?

-A: Look for clarity, detail, consistent communication, proof of insurance, and a well-defined process for both design and installation.
+A: Look for clarity, detail, consistent communication, proof of insurance, realistic timelines, defined scope, and a clear process for both design and installation.
+The lowest proposal is not always the best value if important planning, drainage, materials, or maintenance details are missing.

 Landscaping Resources for Boston Homeowners